 - Professional Development Opportunities for Teachers

-- Annual Playwriting Competition
+- Annual Playwriting Competition (3 rounds of adjudication)

-- One Off-Campus Weekend Immersion Workshop
+- Summer Weekend Revision Writing Workshop

 - Annual Professional Production of Student-Written Plays